shu-bamma/team3/ros/readme.md

+ # For launching the bot with world

 Copy  three folders given in bot folder to your ros workspace

- **For launching the bot with world**

 Follow the readme in Lane's Apartment folder to Include world model files in your gazebo !